meilisearch/specifications/text/0192-multi-search-api.md

 ## 1. Summary

-The multi-search endpoint performs a batch of search queries as if using the [search API](./0118-search-api.md) for an index.
+The multi-search endpoint performs multiple search queries on one or more indexes by bundling them into a single request.

-This endpoint allows, for example:

-- Execute different search queries on the same index
-- Execute search queries on different indexes

 Each search query has its own results set.

 ## 2. Motivation